Nihility-Shift/DelayedShards/DelayedShards/ReleaseFiles/README_Template.md

 ## Known Issues
   - If the host leaves the game and the new host doesn't have the mod, all inserted shards will be lost.
+  - Audio for escort/minefield summon played on insertion rather than on execution.